mcanite/https---github.com-mcanite-PHP-Session-Tutorial-Lab/README.md

 Asdfsdfsfsasdfsffsgdfhjk

 ## What Are PHP Sessions?
 PHP sessions are one method for storing and accessing user data across the pages of a website, storing data on a server rather than browser.
+These PHP sessions allow sites to maintain continuity of user information as users traverse a website.
+This continuity maintains info, allowing users to keep the items in their online shopping carts, remain logged in, and other functions until the user leaves the site and ends the session.

 ## Why Should I Use PHP Sessions?
 As stated above, PHP sessions are one method for storing user data on a server, as opposed to storing data on the browser like cookies do.